-Therefore, the biggest challenge for this project is time.
+Therefore, the biggest challenge for this project was timeline.
 With the schedule reduced by almost half in the middle of development, we had to work initially with what was essential.
 On the one hand, the project was delivered with agility.
-On the other hand, we identified some points that could be improved:
+We identified some points that could be improved:

 - Extended user testing period;

 - Expansion of the awareness and participation campaign.

 All of these improvement points were an excellent learning opportunity for future projects.
 I think that dealing with a challenging situation is the best way to gain experience from improvements.